Le Van Nam, Hoang Van Hau, Nguyen Ba Hai, Nguyen Dinh Hieu, Nguyen Trung Tuyen

 Abstract

-Background: Radial neck fractures in the pediatric is a rarely fracture occur about 1% of pediatric fractures.
-Judet type III and IV represent difficulties in close and open reduction.
-The Metaizeau technique has been used as a solution to closed reduce.
-We reported 03 cases to evaluated results of treatment using the Metaizeau technique for displaced radial neck fractures in children.
-Patients and methods: We analyzed the medical records of 03 patients with radial neck fractures who underwent surgery at the Department of Orthropedic Surgery and Sport Medicine – E Hospital.
-Patients were followed up postoperative and rehabilitation for 12 months.
+Background: Radial neck fractures in the pediatric population are a rare fracture that occur in about 1% of pediatric fractures.
+Judet type III and IV represent difficulties in closed and open reduction.
+The Metaizeau technique has been used as a solution due to its advantages.
+In this study, we reported 03 cases to evaluate the results of treatment using the Metaizeau technique for displaced radial neck fractures in children.
+Patients and methods: We analyzed the medical records of 03 patients with radial neck fractures who underwent surgery at the Department of Orthopedic Surgery and Sport Medicine – E Hospital.
+Patients were followed up postoperatively and received rehabilitation for 12 months.
 Results: Patients underwent surgery and were followed up for 12 months.
-No elbow pain, good functional, MEPS score ranging from good to excellent, and achieved anatomical axis on radiography.
+They had no elbow pain, good functional, MEPS score ranging from good to excellent, and achieved an anatomical axis on radiography.
 Conclusion: We propose the Metaizeau technique on Fluoroscopy as an ideal approach for Judet type III and IV displaced radial neck fractures in children.